-Hornwort is rather undemanding plant that demonstrates high growth rate provided with proper conditions.
+Coontail is known for its rapid growth rate under favorable conditions.
+It is considered one of the faster-growing aquatic plants.
+The growth rate of Hornwort can vary based on several factors, including lighting, nutrient availability, water parameters, and overall tank conditions.
 You can put its bushes into the substrate or leave them floating in the water.
 It’s better to keep the plant in a spacious tank and regularly trim its shoots.

-Coontail prefers alkaline water (from 6 to 15 dGH), water acidity should be within 7.0-7.5 рН.
-Water temperature may vary within 17-30°С, however at lower temperature the growth rate of the plant slows down and its stems get down closer to the bottom.
+Prefers neutral to slightly alkaline water (pH: 6.0-7.5).
+Hornwort can thrive in a KH range of 2-20 dKH (or approximately 35-350 ppm).
+It is considered a moderately hardy plant and can adapt to different water conditions.
+Water temperature may vary within 10°C to 28°C (50°F to 82°F), however at lower temperature the growth rate of the plant slows down and its stems get down closer to the bottom.

-Except its ornamental features, Hornwort is valuable as a biological filter.
+Except its ornamental features, hornwort is valuable as a biological filter.
 Suspended particles, food remnants and algae settle on it.
-If for this reason the plant appearance becomes less attractive, it is enough just to wash it under running cold water and remove the parts which became very dirty.
+If for this reason the hornwort appearance becomes less attractive, it is enough just to wash it under running cold water and remove the parts which became very dirty.

 Application in aquascaping

-In planted tanks Hornwort is largely used to decorate side and back walls of the tank and to hide the equipment.
-Thickly planted Hornwort looks good in the background together with other long-stalked tank plants.
+In planted tanks coontail is largely used to decorate side and back walls of the tank and to hide the equipment.
+Thickly planted hornwort looks good in the background together with other long-stalked tank plants.
 But more often it just floats in medium tank water layer.

 Hornwort is a perfect plant for those who are taking their first steps in aquarium husbandry.
 The plant is undemanding, it cleans water from the food remnants and toxic substances, grows fast and serves as a shelter for fish juveniles.
 For the same reasons this plant is of no interest for experienced aquarists.
 The plant is a rival for more demanding plants in a tank and it grows very quickly.